pytorch-fdn/foundation-hosted/README.md

 #### Approved

-The application has been approved.
+The application has been approved and will be added, see the [Next steps](#nextsteps) section.

 #### Declined